Louise of Lorraine

-Personal life
+Life

-Early years
+Early life

-Born in Nomeny in the Duchy of Bar, Louise was the third daughter and youngest child born to Nicholas of Lorraine, Duke of Mercœur, and his first wife, Countess Margaret of Egmont (1517–1554).
-She was the only surviving child of her parents; her older siblings, two sisters and one brother, died in infancy.
+Louise was born in Nomeny in the Duchy of Bar, she was the third daughter and youngest child born to Nicholas of Lorraine, Duke of Mercœur, and his first wife, Countess Margaret of Egmont (1517–1554).
+Louise was the only surviving child of her parents; her older siblings, two sisters and one brother, having died in infancy.